tsgriff/react-static-netlifycms/src/posts/2018-02-18-what-do-i-do-in-a-philosophy-essay.md

 ---
 layout: blog
-title: WHAT DO I DO IN A PHILOSOPHY ESSAY?
+title: What To Do In A Philosophy Essay
 date: 2018-02-18T20:45:21.018Z
 thumbnail: /src/images/uploads/image2.jpg
 rating: '5'